isaacs/rimraf/README.md

 * The function returns a `Promise` instead of taking a callback.
 * Built-in glob support removed.
+* Functions take arrays of paths, as well as a single path.
 * Native implementation used by default when available.
 * New implementation on Windows, making the exponential backoff for `EBUSY` and `ENOTEMPTY` errors no longer necessary.